 Anticipating customer actions by calculating churn probability

-Other predictive metrics such as revenue estimates from audience groups
+Other predictive metrics, such as revenue estimates from audience groups

-Key Features & Benefits of Google Analytics 4
+Google Analytics Vs. Universal Analytics: Key Features & Benefits of Google Analytics 4

-Deeper integration with Google Ads
+Deeper Integration With Google Ads

-In particular, the integration allows you to see in-app and web conversions for Google Ads, YouTube Ads, other non-Google paid channels such as Facebook, and organic channels including search, social, and email.
-This integration of mobile and app data helps simplify the process of measuring the overall impact of all your marketing investments, regardless of the acquisition channel.
+In particular, the integration allows you to see in-app and web conversions for Google Ads, YouTube Ads, other non-Google paid channels such as Facebook, and organic channels, including search, social, and email.
+This mobile and app data integration helps simplify measuring the overall impact of all your marketing investments, regardless of the acquisition channel.

-It uses multiple identity spaces, including marketer-provided User IDs and unique Google signals from users opted into ads personalization, to give you a more complete view of how your customers interact with your business.
+It uses multiple identity spaces, including marketer-provided User IDs and unique Google signals from users who opted into ads personalization, to give you a complete view of how your customers interact with your business.

 Google Analytics previously only had the Acquisition report, so these new sections offer much more visibility into the later stages of the customer lifecycle.